Business Credit Cards

 Manage cash flow with a business credit card

-A corporate credit card can be used for emergency short-term expenses in cases where you don’t have enough working capital.
+A corporate credit card can be used for managing cashflow short-term expenses in cases where you don’t have enough working capital.
 Therefore, a business credit card can be seen as a revolving credit facility.
 Whether you need to pay a supplier, redecorate or simply require working capital, a business credit card can be your emergency lending — provided the limit is high enough.

 You can also track and limit employee expenses ― this can be useful for businesses that accrue daily expenses as part of normal day-to-day work, and many cards offer the ability to specify limits for each individual employee.